mhavey/marklogic/uml2es/tutorials/dmui.md

 As the build person you now ingest and harmonize the data using the model and the mapping.
 You don't write any code.
 It's all gradle from here on out.

 First let's create a DHF input flow to ingest our Person source data into STAGING.
 Also, let's create a DHF harmonization flow to harmonize that data to FINAL from the source data.
+Run the following commands; if you are still running mlWatch (from the previous step), cancel it (Ctrl-C):

 gradle -i hubCreateInputFlow -PflowName=LoadPerson -PuseES=false